frontity/api-reference/docs-api/frontity-plugins/embedded-mode.md

 This plugin enables the **[Embedded Mode](https://docs.frontity.org/architecture/embedded-mode)** implementation of Frontity in a WordPress installation.
 You can download it from [here](https://github.com/frontity/frontity-embedded/archive/refs/heads/master.zip).

 {% hint style="info" %}
-Have a look at the [_Frontity - Embedded Mode_ repository](https://github.com/frontity/frontity-embedded) to check the code of the plugin
+Take a look at the [_Frontity - Embedded Mode_ repository](https://github.com/frontity/frontity-embedded) to see the code for this plugin.
 {% endhint %}

 This _Frontity Embedded Mode_ plugin replaces the active WordPress theme with the Frontity installation.
 Frontity therefore effectively becomes the WordPress sites' theme.
 It works by substituting it's own [`template.php`](https://github.com/frontity/frontity-embedded/blob/master/includes/template.php) in place of any call made to the [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).